Task-Aware Low-Light Enhancement for Robotics [GitHub]

 In low-delay applications, such as live streaming and interactive video services, maintaining precise target tracking in rate

 control algorithms is essential for delivering consistent video quality and minimizing latency.
-In this project, we developed an
+In this project, I developed an

 innovative approach to enhance the target tracking performance of low-delay rate control algorithms.
 By analyzing the complexity of